jhalterman/lyra/README.md

 When a Connection or Channel are closed unexpectedly recovery occurs in a background thread.
 If a retry policy is configured then any invocation attempts will block the calling thread until the Connection/Channel is recovered and the invocation can be retried.

+#### On QueueingConsumer

+`QueueingConsumer` is [deprecated][queueing-consumer-javadoc].
+Since the current implementation is [not recoverable](https://github.com/rabbitmq/rabbitmq-java-client/blob/master/src/com/rabbitmq/client/QueueingConsumer.java#L198) it should not be used with Lyra.
+Instead it's recommended to extend `DefaultConsumer` or implement `Consumer` directly.
+See the [JavaDoc][queueing-consumer-javadoc] for more details.

 ## Additional Resources

 * JavaDocs are available [here](https://jhalterman.github.com/lyra/javadoc).